dilevin/pba-assignment-fem/README.md

 ```
 Assignment code templates are stored in the ```{ROOT_DIR}/assginment``` directory.

-**WIKNDOWS NOTE:*** If youb want to run the assignmetns using your GPU you may have to force install torch with CUDA support using
+**WINDOWS NOTE:*** If you want to run the assignments using your GPU you may have to force install torch with CUDA support using
 ```
 pip install torch torchvision torchaudio --index-url https://download.pytorch.org/whl/cu121
 ```